Get started with PriceLabs now!

 This section will discuss practical strategies and best practices for preventing orphan gaps.

-If you have an orphan booking in your calendar, examine the booking.
-Try offering them incentives to book the gap.
-Try to negotiate a deal that works for you and them.
+If you have an orphan booking in your calendar, examine it.
+Offer your guests incentives (given below) to book the gap.
+Negotiate a deal that works for you and them.

 Offer the guest: